-Interested in health care since she was a child, Rosemary Christine Ciullo began her professional journey with the goal of becoming a nurse.
+Interested in health care since she was a child, Rosemary C. Ciullo began her professional journey with the goal of becoming a nurse.
 Upon taking some psychology classes in college, however, she fell in love with the subject and knew it was what she was meant to do.
 Dr. Ciullo particularly wanted to help children, so she got a job at St. Ann’s Hospital, a state mental institution for kids.
 She found the work to be very rewarding and stayed until the hospital closed more than a decade later.
 This experience propelled her to the Henry Horner Children’s Center, where she worked from 1987 to 1993, and to her own private practice, which she ran out of her home from 1995 to 2000.
 Dr. Ciullo also worked at Ada McKinley Foster Care, through which she advocated for foster kids.
 She even shut down a few foster homes because of mistreatment.

 The highlight of Dr. Ciullo’s career was helping a young man through his mental and emotional illness and seeing him become successful and stable.
 He first entered her care at the age of 12, and she worked with him for six years.
 The patient wound up moving on to work at Sears with Dr. Ciullo’s brother.
 When they realized their connection, the patient asked for Dr. Ciullo’s number so he could thank her for saving his life.
 That has always stuck with her.

-When Dr. Ciullo has spare time, she enjoys reading, writing, working with the church, and volunteering.
-Some causes close to her heart include St. Jude Children’s Research Hospital, Shriners Hospital for Children, The Lurie Children’s Hospital, the Ronald McDonald’s House, People for the Ethical Treatment of Animals (PETA), and Women’s Choice.
+When Dr. Ciullo has spare time, she enjoys reading, writing, working with the church and volunteering.
+Some causes close to her heart include St. Jude Children’s Research Hospital, Shriners Hospital for Children, the Lurie Children’s Hospital, the Ronald McDonald’s House, People for the Ethical Treatment of Animals (PETA), and Women’s Choice.